-- 30. Collection of twenty-five (25) Oklahoma wildflowers properly pressed and mounted on wildflower cards.
+- 29. Collection of twenty-five (25) Oklahoma wildflowers properly pressed and mounted on wildflower cards.
 Label with common name, scientific name, flower family, location collected, date collected and habitat collected from.
-Display in a notebook. - 31.
-Make a collection and mount for display at least fifteen (15) kinds of wild flower seed that show various adaptations to dispersal by wind, water, birds and mammals. - 32.
+Display in a notebook. - 30.
+Poster on the historical and/or cultural uses of wildflowers in Oklahoma.
+Poster must be 14" x 22". - 31.
 Special collections.
 Collection of specimens in some special category, i.e. one (1) family, poisonous, dyes, edibles or specific season such as early spring.
-If poster must be 14"x 22" or display in a notebook on card stock pages or wildflower cards (Lit. #718). - 33.
-Self-determined Exhibit.
-If poster must be 14"x 22."
-Display must not exceed 3'x 4'(depth x height).
-See "Self-Determined 4-H Wildlife & Fisheries Project Ideas" Oklahoma 4-H Pub. #721 (revised 12/06) for ideas.
-See 4-H Wildlife Project Lit No. 720 "Exhibit Preparation Guidelines Leaders/Members Guide" (revised 12/06) for guidelines.
+If poster must be 14"x 22" or display in a notebook on card stock pages or wildflower cards (Lit. #718). - 32.
+Self-Determined Exhibit.
+If poster must be 14" x 22".
+Display must not exceed 3'x 4' (depth x height).
+See Lit. #721 for additional examples.